 Depending on your ability to provide collateral and your willingness to sign a personal guarantee, some microlenders might also require a cosigner before approving your loan.

-If you don’t qualify for a microloan, another good place to look for financing to cover small, startup costs is a business credit card.
+If you don’t qualify for a microloan, therefore, another good place to look for financing to cover small, startup costs is a business credit card.
 Business credit cards often feature high limits, relatively low interest rates, and the opportunity to earn rewards or cash back.
-There are different cards for different credit bands, and you can qualify even if you have a startup.
+There are different cards for different credit score ranges, and you can qualify even if you have a startup.

 Here are some of our top business credit card choices for small business owners: